MateuszChor/RobotHand/README.md

 Robot hand controlled by servo motors and esp32

-Esp blink one time with LED  and starts connecting to wifi
+Esp blinks one time with LED  and starts connecting to wifi
 ![IMG_20230416_201151](https://user-images.githubusercontent.com/79656363/232334487-1fffe64a-1557-40ba-a3aa-dee8c9c94762.jpg)

-When is connected to wifi green led starts lighting i esp trying to connect with server https://user-images.githubusercontent.com/79656363/230771269-9b7e00cd-167b-45b0-9799-41d30ba508e1.mp4
+When is connected to wifi green led starts lighting esp is trying to connect with server https://user-images.githubusercontent.com/79656363/230771269-9b7e00cd-167b-45b0-9799-41d30ba508e1.mp4

-When is connected to server yellow led starts lighting and esp waiting for data
+When is connected to server yellow led starts lighting and esp is waiting for data
 ![IMG_20230416_201535](https://user-images.githubusercontent.com/79656363/232335114-bb5cd555-6044-438d-848a-6d95ec7a365d.jpg)